-Criteria type Criteria Target Measured by Expected Time-frame Climate action verification Setting the site on a trajectory towards establishment of a mosaic of compatible habitats trajectory compatible cutaway habitats stablishment of mosaic of ompatible compatible co 2022-2025 Climate action verification Biodiversity and ecosystem services.
+Criteria type Criteria Target Measured by Expected Time-frame Climate action verification Setting the site on a trajectory towards establishment of a mosaic of compatible habitats Establishment of compatible cutaway habitats Habitat map, Cutaway bog condition map Baseline monitoring to be carried out during the scheme when rehabilitation is complete.
+Sites can be re-monitored in the future and compared against this baseline.
+2022-2025 Climate action verification Biodiversity and ecosystem services.
 Habitat establishment Presence of key species - Sphagnum Improvement in biodiversity and ecosystem services.
 Metrics that relate to selected biodiversity and ecosystem services (to be defined).
 Presence of key species - Sphagnum - Walkover survey Baseline monitoring to be carried out during the Scheme when rehabilitation is complete.
 Sites can be re-monitored in the future and compared against this baseline.
 2022-2025